SethSmigelski/under-the-weather/readme.txt

 = Do I need to use the plugin's caching function? =

 No. To retrieve fresh weather data every time a widget page loads, you can uncheck "Enable Cache" under the plugin's advanced settings.
-While the caching system provides a great benefit for reducing API hits, turning off this function during your initial widget setup may be useful.
+The caching system provides a great benefit for reducing API hits, but turning off this function during your initial widget setup may be useful.

 == Credits ==